alfonsof/terraform-aws-examples/code/01-hello-world/README.md

 This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).

-This Terraform file deploys a single server on AWS (Amazon Web Services).
+This Terraform file deploys a single server on AWS (Amazon Web Services) using the shortest script.

 ## Requirements